Selling a property after 6th April 2020? You need to read this

 This occurs most often when you sell a buy to let property.
 The profits you’ve made come in over your ‘annual allowance’.
 In the 20/21 tax year, this is £12,300.

-If you have a ‘capital gain’ to pay on a residential property, you need to report this to HMRC within 30 days of completion.
+If you have a ‘capital gain’ to pay on a residential property, you need to report this to HMRC within 30 days of completion (EDIT: As of 27th October 2021, this is 60 days).

 You can do this online.
-Any tax owed has to be paid within 30 days.
+Any tax owed has to be paid within 30 days (EDIT: As of 27th October 2021, this is 60 days).

 Capital Gains Tax Rates remain at 18% or 28% at time of writing.